Xylophone

 PEHP100 |

 The Hapi-Drum (Hand Activated Percussion Instrument) is born of a new sound culture.
 It is a mix of Slit Drum and Steel Drum, and offers itself as an easy-to-play instrument for everyone.
 Produced for rhythmical-melodic improvisation, no musical knowledge is needed.
 Several sound plates of different sizes are cut out of the arched surface, which are played with strikers or sharp finger strokes.
-The tones which make a pentatonic scale are long lasting, thus producing a meditative mood.
+The tones make a pentatonic scale and are long lasting, thus producing a meditative mood.
 But the Hapi can be played in fast rhythms as well.
 This instrument is easy to handle, with a diameter of about 30cm, and can be carried in a suitable padded bag.

-The Hapi can be played on the lap or a table as it has rubber stands underneath.
+The Hapi can be played on the lap or a table, as it has rubber stands underneath.

 At the moment the following tunings are available: D major, E-major and E-minor.